confuzeus/simple-wagtail/README.md

-# Simple Django Project Template
+# Simple Wagtail Project Template

 This template contains everything you need to bootstrap a new Django project.